exyte/PopupView/README.md

 # Usage
 1. Add a binding bool to control popup presentation state
-1. Add `.popup` modifier to your view
+2. Add `.popup` modifier to your view.
 ```swift
 struct ContentView: View {